Skip to main content

 Headless mode

-Headless mode gives you full control over the notification UI while Notifizz handles the real-time data and state.
-This is ideal when you want notifications to match your app’s design system exactly.
+Headless mode gives you full control over the notification UI while Notifizz handles real-time data and state.
+Pair it with your design system for a fully bespoke notification surface.

 function App() {